operator-framework/operator-sdk/proposals/ansible-helm-addapi.md

 ### User Stories

 #### Story 1 - Ansible operator additional API
 As an  Ansible operator developer, I would like to scaffold additional API, once the original Ansible operator project has been created.
-Goal is to use  following command, to create additonal APIs.
+Goal is to use  following command, to create additional APIs.
     `operator-sdk add api --kind <kind> --api-version <group/version> [flags]`

 ##### Acceptance Criteria